 Directions:

+Complete Section I: Capacity of Organization to be a Host Site.

+Complete Section II: VISTA Project Overview: In this section, you will be asked to use the VAD template form in this application to create a Volunteer Assignment Description for each VISTA that you are applying for.
+Please refer to the Sample VADs packet for more details.

 Please reply in complete sentences and do not leave any questions blank.

 Things to Remember:

+VISTA Summer Associates can engage in direct service.

-The project outlined for each VISTA needs to be completed in a 10-week time frame.
+The project outlined for each Summer Associate VISTA needs to be completed in a 10-week time frame.

 VISTA members are not substitutes or replacements for staff members.
 VISTAs are not interns.
-VISTAs should not be in charge of administrative or non-capacity building related tasks.
 VISTA members are prohibited from engaging in political activities at their host sites including voter registration, any activity involving or attempting to influence legislation or an election, and organizing or participating in protests or boycotts.

 The Pillars of the Corporation for National and Community Service are: